pronopython/fapel-system/readme.md

 `[excludedSubTags]`

-> :peach: *Pro tip: install folder /opt/fapelsystem contains a template of this file called fapxile_file_template*
+> :peach: *Pro tip: the git folder ./fapelsystem contains a template of this file called fapxile_file_template*